 A further click on the shown options leads you to a new batch of customization possibilities.

-Another advanced option for developers is to use the Weebly developer platform to create custom apps and themes and, in that way, extend the capacities of Weebly even further.
+Another advanced option for developers is to use the Weebly developer platform to create custom apps and themes.
+In this way, you can extend the capacities of Weebly even further.
 For more on this, have a look at the Weebly Developer Center.

 Expanding on the topic of customization, another relatively easy way to extend the out-of-the-box capacities of Weebly is through integrations.
 You can find all the official Weebly integrations in the Weebly App Center.
 It contains over 350 integrations, some of which are even made by Weebly.

-You could access the App Center through Weebly’s official website in the past.
-Nowadays, it’s only possible through the “Apps” option in the Weebly builder.
+In the past, you could access the App Center through Weebly’s official website.
+Nowadays, it’s only possible to access it through the Apps option in the Weebly builder.

 The apps in the Weebly App Center are divided into several classes: